 Virtru provides end-to-end encryption for your emails and all the data they contain.
 Virtru’s encryption services are built directly into Gmail for ease of use: send and receive emails as you normally would, but with robust data-centric protection included.
 Your end-users won’t be impacted—there are no extra steps or clunky manual processes.

 With Virtru's Secure Share file sharing tool, you can both send and receive encrypted files using a unique link.
-No extensive software installation is reauired, and o
+No extensive software installation is required, and no new logins or passwords.

 You can also rest easy knowing that unwelcome eyes will not be able to view your data: Virtru’s encryption key management enables you to host your encryption keys separate from Virtru’s platform.
 No one, from Virtru to Gmail to outside threats, will access your data without permission.